-Table 12: Cross-Script Variant for Telugu and Sinhala
+Table 12: Cross-Script Variants for Telugu and Sinhala

-The pair 0C02-0D82 and 0C03-0D83 are almost identical but as there is not enough number of other variant codes point to form two labels with each script that look the same.
+The pair 0C02-0D82 and 0C03-0D83 are almost identical but even so there are not enough other variant codes points to form two labels with each script that look the same.
 In Sinhala draft proposal, 0D82 and 0D83 cannot follow 0D88+0DCA.
 Therefore, these are not defined as variant code points.

+6.3 Cross script variants of various akshar combinations

+Cross script variants of various akshar combinations (consonant-consonant-dependent characters) common between the Telugu and Kannada scripts include the following:

+Type2-1 Cross-Script Variants for Telugu and Kannada